Andrii-Radyhin/X-wing-model-tracking/README.md

 # Files description

 1) train.ipynb - file with model and visualizing predictions.
-2) pnp.ipynb - pnp solution and animation part.
+2) pnp.ipynb - pnp solution and the animation part.